akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ### Task Type 5: Education Task (Intermediate)

 - Participants who successfully complete any of the other (1-4) task types are encouraged to create an educational video of doing so, for the benefit of others.
-Doing so will make them eligible for an additional reward.
+Completing this education task will make them eligible for an additional reward.
 - Video content must be in English.
 - Video content must be uploaded to YouTube.
 - Must be 720p quality or higher.